Each vector field defined in OdeFactory can be used to generate graphic images. The imagers can be saved in jpg files.

 x <- y-sgn(x)*sqrt(abs(b*x-c)),

 The next 16 images are based on a slight variation of the hopalong map where the second iteration, y<-a-x, is replaced by y<-a-x%d where "%" is the Java remainder or modulus operator which applies to floats as well as to ints.

-Here are some new images that were added 3/6/13.
-The three 16-panel images are created by doing a right click in an EMap view to produce a shifted-pattern quilt image.
+Here are some images that were added 3/6/13.
+The three 16-panel images were created by doing a right click in the EMap view to produce a shifted-pattern quilt image.